Subdivision-Based Mesh Convolution Networks

 \subsubsection{Order-invariant Convolution Computation}

-The three neighbors of a face are unordered in the input, but a robust convolution should be initial ordering invariant.
-While $\Omega(f_i)$ is an unordered set, we can rearrange $\Omega(f_i)$ counterclockwise around $f_i$ so that $\hat{\Omega}(f_i)$ is ordered as a closed ring to facilitate neighbor processing.
-Even so, where the ring ordering starts is still ambiguous, but we can utilize the property of a ring to remove the ambiguity.
-The rearrangement can be implemented by depth first search (DFS) when the kernel size $> 3$, the order of faces being determined by in-order traversal of the search tree.
-In our implementation, neighbor indexing is computed in parallel.
+The three neighbors of a face are unordered, yet a robust convolution should be ordering invariant.
+While $\Omega(f_i)$ is an unordered set, we rearrange the set counter-clockwise around $f_i$, resulting in a sequence $\hat{\Omega}(f_i)$.
+Therefore, $\hat{\Omega}(f_i)$ is a closed ring (see Appendix~\ref{app:network} for details).
+Even so, where ring ordering starts is still ambiguous, but we can remove the ambiguity by computing order-invariant intermediate features.
+The convolution on a face $f_i$ is defined as,